-Storage gateway Architecture
+AWS Storage gateway Architecture

-How Storage Gateway works?
+How does Storage Gateway work?

 Storage Gateway is a form of hybrid architecture using on-premises and cloud where we have the option of keeping our data and files in an S3 bucket safe using this facility.
 Let’s have a look at the architecture of the storage gateway: